I thought, "No. Not again. Not today".

 When those tasked to help don't, won't, or trivialize a problem, people take matters into their own hands--and sometimes with disastrous results.

-This noise is ridiculous, and horribly unfair considering the number of residences in the surrounding area.
+This noise is ridiculous, and horribly unfair, considering the number of residences in the surrounding area.

-What about a mother trying to put a baby to bed, a student studying, or a tired employee who has to get up early tomorrow morning, and elderly person trying to watch TV, a family trying to have a conversation over dinner, a shell-shocked soldier?
-What would a 911 operator say?
+What about a mother trying to put a baby to bed, a student studying, a tired employee who has to get up early tomorrow morning, and elderly person trying to watch TV, a family trying to have a conversation over dinner, or a shell-shocked soldier?

 "Ma'am are you serious?",